saeedalam/jump-to-go/chapters/Chapter-11-Goroutines.md

 ---

-## **11.9 Best Practices for Goroutines**
+## **10.9 Best Practices for Goroutines**

-- Limit Goroutine usage to avoid excessive resource consumption.
+- **Limit Goroutines:** Avoid launching too many Goroutines, as they consume system resources.
-- Always synchronize shared data to prevent race conditions.
+- **Synchronize Data Access:** Always synchronize access to shared data to avoid race conditions.
-- Use channels for safe communication between Goroutines.

----
+- **Use Channels:** Channels provide a safe and efficient way for Goroutines to communicate.

 # **11.10.
 Exercises**